marciogameiro/DSGRN_temp/README.md

 ## Installation

-To install DSGRN we will need a modern C++ compiler (supporting C++11) and Python 3.
-If you have these and the dependencies needed by DSGRN (see below) installed on your system, you can install DSGRN with the following command:
+To install DSGRN you will need a modern C++ compiler (supporting C++11) and Python 3.
+If you have these and the dependencies needed by DSGRN (see below) installed on your system, all you need to do to install DSGRN on your system is to run the following command on the terminal:

-	pip install --upgrade --force-reinstall --no-deps --no-cache-dir --user git+https://github.com/marciogameiro/DSGRN.git
+	pip install --upgrade --force-reinstall --no-deps --no-cache-dir git+https://github.com/marciogameiro/DSGRN.git

 Alternatively, you can clone the GitHub repository and install with: